GovTechSG/TechBiz-Documentation/request-for-techbiz-account.md

  - **Billing admin**
 - Name, organisation email address, and designation
  - **Approver** (Deputy Director or above)
-- Subsciption account name
+- Subscription account name
 - Billing details
   - **Sub business unit (SBU)**
   - **Agency department** name, **Cost centre** and **Fund centre**.
 (Only for GovTech)
  - Subscription plans for the required SGTS product(s).
  - Supporting documents.
 (Optional)

-## Step 1.
-Agree to the terms and conditions of the GovTech Universal Service Terms and SGTS Service Sheet
+## Step 1 - Agree to the terms and conditions of the GovTech Universal Service Terms and SGTS Service Sheet

 <details>
   <summary style="font-size:20px;font-weight:bold">Agree to the terms and conditions of the GovTech Universal Service Terms and SGTS Service Sheet</summary>